 The Community Development grant program works on a reimbursement basis.
-In order to be reimbursed, documentation must be submitted showing the criteria has been met.
+To be reimbursed, documentation must be submitted showing the criteria that has been met.
 For example, if scoring is received in growth or retention of Living Wage Jobs, documentation must be submitted to support the number listed in the application.

 The CDA will also consider whether an Applicant successfully used any previously awarded CGPI funds.
-In its comments to the CDA Board, staff will include the Applicant's past use of CGPI funds (if any), whether the Applicant utilized all awarded funds, if the 18month time frame was met, and if funds were returned to the CDA.
+In its comments to the CDA Board, staff will include the Applicant's past use of CGPI funds (if any), whether the Applicant utilized all awarded funds, if the 18-month time frame was met, and if funds were returned to the CDA.

-VI.
+VII.
 GRANT APPLICATION INSTRUCTIONS

 Application Instructions: It is the applicant's responsibility to be aware of the submission requirements needed to prepare a completed application in accordance with this guide.
 The application consists of program applications and all required attachments.
-Applications may be submitted via email to chucks@carvercda.org, or delivered or mailed to the Carver County CDA; Attention: Chuck; 705 North Walnut Street Chaska, MN 55318 on or before application due date.
+Applications may be submitted via email to melodieb@carvercda.org or delivered or mailed to the Carver County CDA; Attention: Melodie Bridgeman; 705 North Walnut Street Chaska, MN 55318 on or before application due date.

 Pre-development grants are accepted on a pipeline basis.
-Pre-development grants must be received three (3) weeks in advance of the next regularly scheduled Board of Commission meeting.
-If applications are not received three (3) weeks prior, they will be placed on the following meeting's agenda.
+Pre-development grants must be received three (3) weeks in advance of the next regularly scheduled Board of Commissioners meeting.
+If applications are not received three (3) weeks prior, they will be placed on the following month's meeting agenda.
 Community Development grants are accepted up to twice per year if the funds are not expended in the first round.

 Applications determined by the CDA to be incomplete will not be accepted and will be returned to the applicant.
 No Community Development applications, attachments or documentation will be accepted after the application due date unless requested by the CDA.
 The CDA retains the right to refuse the application in whole or in part for any reason.
-Contact Chuck Swanson, (952) 556-2778 or chucks@carvercda.org, if you have questions.
+Contact Melodie Bridgeman, (952) 556-2778 or melodieb@carvercda.org, if you have questions.
 Applicants are encouraged to discuss their project prior to submission.

 Cities and townships who turn in an application before the deadline will receive an email confirmation receipt of received application.
-If you do not receive a confirmation receipt within 24 hours please notify the CDA.
+If you do not receive a confirmation receipt within 24 hours, please notify the CDA.

-- Applications available January 22nd, 2024 - Applications due to CDA March 4th, 2024, before 4:00pm - Review/Scoring Committee evaluation period March 4th, 2024 March 15th, 2024 - Tentative approval by CDA Board March 21st, 2024
+- Applications available January 6th, 2025 - Applications due to CDA February 28, 2025, before 4:00pm - Review/Scoring Committee evaluation period March 3-14, 2025 - Tentative approval by CDA Board March 20th, 2025